JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/48_Chromosomes_Or_Jumping_to_Conclusions_2.md

 ## Content

 > There were, originally, twelve distinct and divine concepts of transmissible life.
 This number twelve, with its subdivisions and multiples, runs throughout all basic life patterns of all seven superuniverses.
 There are also seven architectural types of life design, fundamental arrangements of the reproducing configurations of living matter.
 The Orvonton life patterns are configured as twelve inheritance carriers.
 The differing orders of will creatures are configured as 12, 24, 48, 96, 192, 384, and 768.
-On Urantia there are forty-eight units of pattern control–trait determiners–in the sex cells of human reproduction. ([UB 36:2.11](/en/The_Urantia_Book/36#p2_11))
+On Urantia there are forty-eight units of pattern control–trait determiners–in the sex cells of human reproduction. (<a id="a44_628"></a>[UB 36:2.11](/en/The_Urantia_Book/36#p2_11))

 > On Urantia there were twenty-four such custodian commissioners, two for each fundamental or parent pattern of the architectural organization of the life material.
-On planets such as yours the highest form of life is reproduced by a life-carrying bundle which possesses twenty-four pattern units. ([UB 36:2.16](/en/The_Urantia_Book/36#p2_16))
+On planets such as yours the highest form of life is reproduced by a life-carrying bundle which possesses twenty-four pattern units. (<a id="a46_299"></a>[UB 36:2.16](/en/The_Urantia_Book/36#p2_16))

-> “These life circuits caused the chromosomes of the specialized Urantia pattern to re-organize. . . ” ([UB 77:2.5](/en/The_Urantia_Book/77#p2_5))
+> “These life circuits caused the chromosomes of the specialized Urantia pattern to re-organize. . . ” (<a id="a48_104"></a>[UB 77:2.5](/en/The_Urantia_Book/77#p2_5))

 <figure class="image urantiapedia">
 <img src="/image/article/Ken_Glasziou/48_Chromosomes_Or_Jumping_to_Conclusions/x_chromosome_1050x700.jpg">